 3. Tax Deduction on Home Loans

 a.
-Tax Deduction on Home Loan Interest: Section 24Homeowners can claim a deduction of up to Rs.
-2 lakhs (Rs.
-1.5 lakhs, if you are filing returns for FY 2013-14) on their home loan interest, if the owner or his family reside in the house property.
+Tax Deduction on Home Loan Interest: Section 24Homeowners can claim a deduction of up to Rs 2 lakh on their home loan interest, if the owner or his family resides in the house property.
 The same treatment applies when the house is vacant.
-If you have rented out the property, the entire interest on the home loan is allowed as a deduction.
+If you have rented out the property, the entire home loan interest is allowed as a deduction.
 However, your deduction on interest is limited to Rs.
 30,000 instead of Rs 2 lakhs if both the following conditions stand satisfied:

 a.
 The loan is taken on or after 1 April 1999